George Hill (rugby league): Whitehaven (loan)

-In July 2023, it was announced that Hill would join Whitehaven in the Championship on a rolling loan from Castleford.
+In July 2023, Hill joined Whitehaven in the Championship on a rolling loan from Castleford.
 He remained there until the end of the season and made ten appearances.
 He scored one try against Newcastle.

 Hill returned to Whitehaven on loan in March 2024.
 He made a further two appearances before being recalled to Castleford in April due to mounting injuries in the squad.

 Batley Bulldogs (DR)

 Hill played for the Batley Bulldogs in the Championship during the 2024 season, through their dual registration arrangement with Castleford.

 Salford Red Devils (loan)

 On 25 March 2025, Castleford announced that Hill would join Salford Red Devils in the Super League on a one-month loan.
 The move was part of the deal to sign Brad Singleton from Salford, who were operating under a restricted salary cap.

+Keighley Cougars (loan)

+Hill moved to Keighley on a season long loan at the end of January 2026.